 When I talk with parents who have recently buried their infant daughter, I never hear them complain about sleepless nights up with their crying toddler.
 A friend of ours who spent years living on the streets of Seattle knows that he is more than fortunate to have found affordable housing.
 He wouldn’t dream of noticing the features in his apartment that aren’t exactly to his liking.
 It seems to me that it is those of us who have much who also have the extravagance of trivial grievances.

-I think parents with gay kids are richly blessed.
+I think parents with lesbian, gay, bisexual, trans or non-binary kids are richly blessed.
 They have the luxury of being able to choose whether or not to love their gay child, because they have a gay child.
-But for those of us whose gay children have died, most frequently from the scourge of AIDS, the horrors of addiction or the tragedy of suicide, we no longer have that luxury.
+But for those of us whose LGBTQ children have died, from an accident, medical condition or, far too often, the horrors of addiction or the tragedy of suicide, we no longer have that luxury.

 I have to be honest and say that if I had come across these words – my words – six or seven years ago, I would probably have felt defensive and upset.
 I might have stopped reading.
 But it would have been to my peril.
 Back then, I needed someone with perspective and wisdom to say the hard but true things.
 I needed someone who had compassion for my fear and grief to help me figure out why I was so scared, sad and deeply bothered by the thought of our son having a boyfriend.